artiomn/awesome-neuromorphic/README.md

 ## Datasets and Dataset Tools

-- [Tonic](https://github.com/BrainCog-X/tonic_braincog) - Tonic is a tool to facilitate the download, manipulation and loading of event-based/spike-based data.
+- [Tonic](https://github.com/BrainCog-X/tonic_braincog) - Tonic is a tool created by SynSense, to facilitate the download, manipulation and loading of event-based/spike-based data.
 It's like PyTorch Vision but for neuromorphic data.
+Tonic provides publicly available event-based vision and audio datasets and event transformations.
+The package is fully compatible with PyTorch Vision/Audio, giving you the flexibility you need.

 ## Computational Neuroscience Software